Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Evaluation

-To compare our approach with the state of the art in resolving multiple sequential uncertainties \cite{silva_mros_2023, silva_rosa_2025}, we apply our managing system to the SUAVE exemplar \cite{silva_suave_2023}. \revtext{Since SUAVE uses the system modes \,---\, a different implementation of reparametrization and lifecycle changes\,---\, presented by \citet{nordmann_system_2021}, we extend our managing system enabling it to use these system modes.} For this use case, the task is to react to uncertainties in an underwater mission in which a robot is searching and inspecting a pipeline.
-First, changes in the visibility of the water necessitate an adaptation of the search behaviour (U1).
+To compare our approach with the state of the art in resolving multiple sequential failures \cite{silva_mros_2023, silva_rosa_2025}, we apply our managing system to the SUAVE exemplar \cite{silva_suave_2023}.
+Since SUAVE uses the system modes \,---\, a different implementation of reparametrization and lifecycle changes than used in SUNSET \cite{wiedholz_sunset_2026}\,---\, presented by \textcite{nordmann_system_2021}, we extend our managing system, enabling it to use these system modes.
+For this use case, the task is to react to failures in an underwater mission in which a robot is searching and inspecting a pipeline.
+First, changes in the visibility of the water necessitate an adaptation of the search behavior (U1).
 Second, a failure of the thrusters of the underwater robot necessitates performing a thruster recovery (U2).
-In the extended SUAVE exemplar, there is a third uncertainty, which is a low battery level that necessitates recharging the robot (U3).
+In the extended SUAVE exemplar \cite{silva_rosa_2025}, there is a third failure, which is a low battery level that necessitates recharging the robot (U3).

-In both SUAVE exemplars, the considered metrics are the time a submerged robot needs to find a pipeline, the distance it manages to inspect along the pipeline, and the reaction time to each introduced uncertainty.
-We translate the conditions and resulting actions used in ROSA \cite{silva_rosa_2025} into our DSL and repeat the experiment 100 times \revtext{with our approach} following their evaluation protocol. \Cref{tab:comparison_sota} shows the results. \revtext{For the standard and the extended SUAVE use case, we removed 9 and 7 outliers respectively, i.e., runs in which $t_{search} > mean_{t_{search}} + 2 * std_{t_{search}}$}. \revtext{This happens, e.g., if the robot did not find the pipeline at all.} \revtext{To compare our approach with the existing results reported by \cite{silva_rosa_2025} for ROSA, Metacontrol and the BT baseline, we calculated independent two-sample t-tests.
-We use t-tests without the assumption of equal variances, since we only have the reported means and standard deviations from \citet{silva_rosa_2025}.}
+In both SUAVE exemplars, the considered metrics are the time a submerged robot needs to find a pipeline, the distance it manages to inspect along the pipeline, and the reaction time to each introduced fault.
+We translate the conditions and resulting actions used in ROSA \cite{silva_rosa_2025} into our DSL and repeat the experiment 100 times with our approach following their evaluation protocol. \Cref{tab:comparison_sota} shows the results.
+For the standard and the extended SUAVE use case, we removed 9 and 7 outliers respectively, i.e., runs in which $t_\text{search} > \text{mean}(t_\text{search}) + 2 \cdot \text{SD}(t_\text{search})$.
+This happens, e.g., if the robot did not find the pipeline at all.

-\revtext{In the normal SUAVE environment, we did not find significant differences between our approach, BT, Metacontrol and ROSA.
-In the extended SUAVE environment, our approach was significantly better than ROSA in search time ($t(159)=-2.4$, $p=0.018$) and distance inspected ($t(145)=3.44$, $p<0.001$).
-Compared to BT, our approach showed significantly less search time ($t(161)=-2.85$, $p=0.005$) but no significant difference in distance inspected.}

-\revtext{For the mean reaction times, \citet{silva_rosa_2025} did not report standard deviation, so we cannot calculate t-tests here.}